Fun 23: Design

 The Fun 23 was conceived by French sailor Alain Forgeot and became an active one-design class in Europe.
 The design shares a sailplan with the Soling design.

 The Fun 23 is a small recreational keelboat, built predominantly of fiberglass.
 It has a fractional sloop rig, an internally-mounted spade-type rudder and a swing-up fin keel.
 It displaces 1875 lb and carries 760 lb of iron ballast.

 The design has a draft of 5.33 ft with the keel down and 2.33 ft with the keel up.

 The boat is normally fitted with a small 2 to 4 hp outboard motor for docking and maneuvering.

 The design has sleeping accommodation for four people, with a double "V"-berth in the bow cabin and two straight settee berths in the main cabin.
 Cabin headroom is 46 in.

 The boat has a PHRF racing average handicap of 180 with a high of 192 and low of 174.
 It has a hull speed of 5.67 kn.

 Operational history

 In a 2010 review Steve Henkel wrote, "Ranger Yachts built about 100 Fun 23's ...
 The French team of Joubert & Nivelt designed her ...
-Jeanneau in France also built a few, and an Itallian firm, Lillia, also has been a builder.
+Jeanneau in France also built a few, and an Italian firm, Lillia, also has been a builder.
 Although the Fun is said to have the same sailplan as a Soling (a 27-foot one-design racing sailboat), actually the mainsails have same dimensions but the foretriangle on the Fun is much smaller than the Soling’s.
 There are two rigs, a short rig and a 'regular' rig ... the regular rig has a taller but still less-than-masthead jib ... she is strictly a bare-bones overnighter when it comes to accommodations."